 The Hall’s fame as a concert venue is despite acoustic problems in its early years.
 The building’s curved walls and domed roof created a serious echo.
 It was often joked that the Royal Albert Hall was the only place where a composer could be sure of hearing their work twice!
 The echo was eventually fixed by fitting mushroom-shaped deflectors inside the roof.

-A large frieze inside the Hall by artist Peter Blake depicts some of the many notable people who have appeared here over almost 150 years.
+Inside the Hall a large frieze by artist Peter Blake depicts some of the many notable people who have appeared here over almost 150 years.

 Carefully cross over the side road.
 Keeping the walls of the Royal Albert Hall on your left, continue around until you reach the back of a statue at the top of a set of stone steps.